 5 Habits to Manage Remote Data Analytics Teams (or Any Other Remote Teams)

-Like many companies, EveryMundo has been working remotely for more than two years.
-During this time, my team, Data Analytics, has grown stronger, improved our processes, and produced great data products.
-Originally, the Data Analytics team at EveryMundo was located in Miami, but now some team members work from different states and countries.
-Our team currently consists of a data product manager, a product tracking manager, data analysts, data quality analysts, developers, and QA, including new team members that we have onboarded remotely.
+Like many companies, EveryMundo has operated in a remote work setup for over two years.
+During this period, my team, Data Analytics, has become stronger, enhanced our processes, and delivered outstanding data products.
+Initially, EveryMundo’s Data Analytics team was based in Miami, but presently, some team members work from various states and countries.
+Our team includes roles such as a data product manager, a product tracking manager, data analysts, data quality analysts, developers, and QA professionals.
+We’ve successfully integrated newly onboarded team members into our remote work environment.
+Let’s learn which 5 habits help manage remote teams!

-I attribute our success to the following habits of our Data Analytics team (and they also hold true for other remote teams):
+I credit our success to the following habits of our Data Analytics team (and these habits are also applicable to other remote teams):

 Habit #1: Roadmap and Goals